 3. Pork Shoulder Chop

-As the name suggest, this chop is cut from the upper part of the loin near the shoulder, and creates drool-worthy pulled pork dishes.
-Well-marbled and deliciously flavorful, this bone-in cut of pork melts into mouthwatering heaven when roasted, braised or barbecued.
+As the name suggests, this chop is cut from the upper part of the loin near the shoulder and creates drool-worthy pulled pork dishes.
+Well-marbled and deliciously flavorful, this bone-in cut of pork melts into mouthwatering heaven when roasted, braised, or barbecued.
 The shoulder chop is loaded with flavor but should be tenderized before cooking for a tender consistency.

 Other Chop cuts